 Twitch Banned Words

 Offensive speech is defined by words and conversations that promote or encourage discrimination.
-Harassment or violent speech that is based on the following:
+Harassment, hate speech, or violent speech that is based on the following:

 - ethnicity or race